reyniersbram/st/README.md

 ## Updating to the latest version of st

-Set up the local git configuration to have the official dwm repository as a remote called upstream.
+Set up the local git configuration to have the official st repository as a remote called upstream.

 ```sh